Buile Hill Park: Georgian era

+Edwardian era

-Salford Corporation purchased the estate in 1902 for £20,000.
-A further £7,000 allocated for conversion to a public park under the supervision of the Parks Superintendent, A. Wilsher (Salford Reporter, 25 July 1903).
+Salford Corporation purchased the Buile Hill estate in 1902 for £20,000.
+A further £7,000 was allocated for conversion to a public park under the supervision of the Parks Superintendent, A. Wilsher (Salford Reporter, 25 July 1903).
 Local residents subscribed £2,500 towards the project.

 Buile Hill Park was opened on 22 July 1903 by the mayor of Salford, Alderman Stephens, and was subsequently joined to Seedley Park by the closure of the 'Dog Entry' path which divided them.

-A public park incorporating Seedley Park, opened in 1876, together with the grounds of Buile Hill house which opened as a public park in 1903, of Springfield villa added in 1927, and of Hart Hill house purchased in 1924 and opened in 1938.

 In 1906, the former Buile Hill House opened to the public as a natural history museum.

 In 1906, the tennis courts opened, followed in 1934 by the 18 hole pitch and putt course.
 In 1938, a cafe was opened in the former Buile Hill estate conservatory.

+Wartime

 During both world wars, Buile Hill was used as a military base.
 In the First World War it became the site of an anti-Zeppelin gun base, while in the Second World War it became home to a barrage balloon attachment.
 Resultantly, in 1940 the German Luftwaffe dropped a bomb on Buile Hill.

 After the end of the war, and an amount of refurbishment, the park reopened to the public in 1948.

+Post-war era to present day

 In 1963, a garden for the blind opened, and in 1972 Pets Corner.

+In 1975, the Lancashire Museum of Mining opened in Buile Hill Mansion.